-Working as a Contact Centre Officer you will help to put people at ease during their moment of crisis, ensuring they remain calm and take key actions.
+Working as a Control Room Operator you will help to put people at ease during their moment of crisis, ensuring they remain calm and take key actions.

 Operating the 999 and 101 call lines as well as our social and digital contact channels, you will respond to emergency and non-emergency contact covering a range of unpredictable situations.

-Working as a Contact Centre Officer you can expect to:
+Working as a Control Room Operator you can expect to:

 - Be the voice of Staffordshire Police, acting as the main contact point for members of the public through the 999 or 101 call system and through the force’s social and digital online reporting capabilities.